Medic5700/Programming-Quick-Reference/Programming Syntax/Python3/ReadMe.txt

 to run from command line:
 	$> ptyhon program.py args
-	#if python isn't reqognized my the command line, locate the python exicutable, and add it to windows PATHS
+	#if python isn't reqognized by the command line, locate the python exicutable, and add it to windows PATHS